 May Obstruct the Natural Nutrients to Make Their Way Through

-On top of that, artificial grass is made of synthetic material that can’t house the crucial microscopic bacterias.
+On top of that, faux grass is made of synthetic material that can’t house the crucial microscopic bacterias.

 Soil absorbs natural elements such as leaves, litter, and dead insect bodies, which eventually become a nutrient source for the trees.

-But artificial grass stops these organic elements from being absorbed and in turn deprives the trees of their critical foods.
+But faux grass stops these organic elements from being absorbed and in turn deprives the trees of their critical foods.

 Would it Really Kill Big Trees?

 There can be no denying that it would have a sort of negative impact on the trees.